Oasis-Uniandes/Solar-Energy-AR/README.md

     - Use gestures or voice commands to place, rotate, and adjust solar panels.
     - Observe how shadows change as the sun moves throughout the day.
 4. Evaluate Energy Potential:
-    - SolarAR provides real-time energy estimates based on panel placement and local conditions.
+    - Solar Energy AR provides real-time energy estimates based on panel placement and local conditions.
     - Consider factors like roof orientation, shading, and available space.

 ## :handshake: Credits ##